-This is an updated guideline from the FSRH on the progesterone-only implant, updated in Feb 21 (and was originally released in 2014).
+This is an updated guideline from the FSRH on the progestogen-only implant, updated in Feb 21 (and was originally released in 2014).

 There are a few bits that are new in this guideline:

-- There is updated advice around using ulipristal-acetate and the progesterone only implant.
+- There is updated advice around using ulipristal-acetate and the progestogen only implant.

 - There is also advice on using the implant into the 4th year.